 A certificate of deposit operates as a high yield savings account.
 This is another very safe option, as you'll know your money is safe and secure and FDIC insured as you get some pretty decent returns.
-The important difference between this and a regular savings account is that you won't have have easy quick access to your money, but if you're willing to be patient this can be a great option.
+The important difference between this and a regular savings account is that you won't have easy, quick access to your money, but if you're willing to be patient, this can be a great option.

 Invest in Bonds

 While investing in bonds alone won't give you huge returns, they're a great option for diversifying your portfolio.
-There are lots of options for people who aren't up for much risk, such as Treasury bonds, savings bonds, and floating rate notes (FRNs).
+There are lots of options for people who aren't up for high risk, such as Treasury bonds, savings bonds, and floating-rate notes (FRNs).
 The good news is $1000 goes a long way in bond investments.

 Peer to Peer Lending